Submit a ticket My Tickets

 Unit Price

-Unit price contract is used for specific quantities.
-Pricing is pre-determined for unitized items.
-Unit price contracts allow owners to easily verify that fair price is charged for work to be performed.
-For contractors, unit price can be adjusted up or down thru' change order making it easier to come to an agreement with the owner to adjust scope changes.
+A unit price contract is used for specific quantities, with predetermined pricing for each unitized item.
+These contracts allow owners to easily verify that a fair price is being charged for the work performed.
+For contractors, unit prices can be adjusted up or down through a change order, making it easier to reach an agreement with the owner when adjusting the scope of work.

 Helpful Hint: It is important to note that all line items will be either lump sum or unit price line items, depending on which is selected.
 Also, any invoices created against a contract will default to the same option selected for the contract.